At Apexian, our mission is straightforward:

 Find safe and effective therapies that will improve the lives of cancer patients.

 Apexian is a biotechnology company focused on developing novel compounds to treat cancer.
-Our lead drug candidate – APX3330 – targets the APE1/Ref-1 redox protein, a molecule found in many cancers, including tumors of the colon, lung, breast, pancreas and others.
-Our experienced team of research scientists and clinical specialists will commence studies of APX3330 for the treatment of cancer in 2017.
+Our lead drug candidate – APX3330 – targets the APE1/Ref-1 redox protein, a molecule found in many cancers, including tumors of the colon, lung, breast, pancreas, and others.
+Our experienced team of research scientists and clinical specialists are nearing the completion of a phase 1 study in patients with advanced cancer.
+Apexian will now begin phase 2 clinical development of APX3330 in a variety of indications, including cancer, chemotherapy induced peripheral neuropathy, diabetic macular edema, and others.

 Our scientific founder and Chief Scientific Officer, Dr. Mark R. Kelley, is the world’s leading expert in APE1/Ref-1 protein biology.